Design System

 data

-Before onboarding other designers, I audited the MVP design files to list necessary components for the new library.
+I audited the MVP design files to list necessary components for the new library.
 To ensure readiness for Phase 2, I limited the scope to a solid, highly achievable component set deliverable before kickoff.

 Timeline